 Chemical technicians and plant workers help develop, test, manufacture, and store gaseous, liquid, and solid materials.

-OSHA (Occupational Safety and Health Administration) regulates rules, policies, and protocols in handling chemicals in the workplace.
+OSHA (Occupational Safety and Health Administration) regulates rules, policies, and protocols for handling chemicals in the workplace.
 Their regulatory measures include identifying certain hazards and how employers must create a safe environment.

 Their health communication standard requires that: